 Estradiol.
-Also called 17beta-estradiol.
+Also called 17β-estradiol.
 The most potent of the naturally occurring estrogens and the primary estrogen produced by women in their reproductive years.
-Available in oral, skin patch, and vaginal prescription drugs that are government approved for treating moderate to severe hot flashes and vaginal atrophy, and preventing postmenopausal osteoporosis.
-See also Estrogen, Bioidentical hormones.
+Available in oral, skin patch, and vaginal prescription drugs government approved for treating moderate to severe hot flashes and the genitourinary syndrome of menopause and for preventing postmenopausal osteoporosis.
+See also Estrogen.

 Estriol.
 The least potent of the estrogens produced in the body.
 Not available in government approved drug formulations.
-See also Estrogen, Bioidentical hormones.
+See also Estrogen.

 Estrogen plus progestogen therapy (EPT).
 Also known as combination hormone therapy.
 Estrogen is the hormone in this duo that provides the most relief for menopause-related symptoms.
 Progestogen is added to protect the uterus from estrogen stimulation and the increased risk of endometrial cancer.
 See also Hyperplasia, Progestogen.

 Estrogen therapy (ET).
 General term describing a wide range of estrogen types that are available in various systemic and local formulations in oral, skin patch, and vaginal prescription drugs government approved for treating moderate to severe hot flashes and vaginal atrophy, and preventing postmenopausal osteoporosis.
 ET is prescribed without progestogen to women without a uterus.
 See also Estrogen, Progestogen.